jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - November
     - Add Trailer
-        - Revise store copy so it's less wordy
     - Add "why it might not be for you" gif and description
     - **Work through bug backlog**
+    - Optimize
+    - Last few sound fx
     - Make gameplay video with Brad
 - December
     - Package as Electron App
     - Convenient multiplayer lobbying via steam
         - Prevent players from joining mid-round, notify "you will spawn once this level is complete"
-    - Cooldowns instead of mana multiplier
-    - Perks
 - January
     - Test on all 3 Operating Systems
     - Steamdeck support / Controller Support / Accessability / Localization Language Support / Spellcheck